 - 1000 new items are added hourly

-Okay, now to get down to business.
+Okay, now let’s get down to business.
 And by business, I mean expansion.

-Some of thredUP’s biggest recent moves are all about expansion.
-Yet, when it comes to thredUP, expansion can be talked about in two different regards.
+Some of thredUP’s largest recent moves have been all about expansion.
+However, when it comes to thredUP, expansion can be broken down into two different categories.
 The first is moving from the internet into physical stores.
-While the only two stores on their website are listed in Austin, Texas and Walnut Creek, CA, an announcement in June of last year said that the first store they were launching was in San Marcos, TX.
-Despite being a small town of only 60,000, this was a strategic approach on thredUP’s part since it was where their customers were.
+While the only two stores on their website are listed in Austin, Texas and Walnut Creek, CA, an announcement in June of last year said that their first store would be in San Marcos, TX.
+Despite being a town of only 60,000 people, this was a strategic approach on thredUP’s part since it’s where their customers are.
 This data driven approach separates them from their discount retailer and traditional thrift store competitors in two ways.
-One, it allows them to target regional customers with clothes popular to that region and two, it gives them insight to know where to build their next stores.
-Moreover, creating actual stores helps destigmatize secondhand clothes.
-In a professional and clean setting like thredUP’s stores, I bet most people who walk in off the street don’t even realize the clothes are second hand.
+One, it allows them to target customers by region with clothing that is popular in that region and two, it gives them insights into where they should build their next stores.
+By expanding into brick and mortar stores, thredUP is also helping destigmatize secondhand clothing.
+In a professional and clean environment like thredUP’s stores, I bet most people who walk in off the street don’t even realize that the clothing is second hand.
 This not only helps their ecommerce business but the resale industry as a whole.

-The second kind of expansion for thredUP is going international.
-This kind of expansion is especially important for their inventory variety.
-Although the United States definitely carries a full range of clothing styles, other countries could contribute brands to the platforms that would otherwise never reach the states and vice versa.
+The second area of expansion for thredUP is international expansion.
+This kind of expansion is especially important in helping them bring a greater diversity to their inventory.
+Although the United States carries a full range of styles, other countries could contribute brands to the platforms that would otherwise never reach the states and vice versa.

 The platform economy

 But why is this important?
-Well that’s the wear the movements comes in.
-For threadUP, these under-utilized assets aren’t just the clothes that are sitting in your closet day in and day out.
-Additionally, these assets are the clothes that you want to get rid of but you don’t have anyone to give them to so they end up in the trash.
-These are the clothes that matter since 6 million clothing items end up in a landfill every year.
-What threadUP has done is created a closed loop where clothing has infinite life until they are eventually worn down to the point that they cannot be resold.
-Consequently, threadUP collectively saved 140 Nordstrom sized department stores from going the route of the landfill in 2016 alone.
+Well that’s where the movement part comes in.
+When we think about our clothes being under utilized, we usually think about it in the sense that most of our clothes sit in our closet all day.
+However the point in which our clothes most under utilized is when we decide to get rid of them.
+Unless we have a younger brother or sister (who isn’t too fashion conscious) who will take them, they typically end up in the trash.
+These are the clothes that make up the 6 million items of clothing that end up in landfills every year.
+What threadUP has done is created a closed loop system in which clothing has infinite life until it is eventually worn down to the point that it cannot be resold.
+Consequently, threadUP has collectively saved 140 Nordstrom sized department stores from going the route of the landfill in 2016 alone.